shavyg2/slick-for-svelte/README.md

 [here]()

-##### I want to set up from official svelte repo because i like that more, it's gonna be more work but i am up for it.
+##### I want to set up it up from the official svelte repo, it's gonna be more work but i am up for it.
 (Proceed)

-from official repo.
-Notice i am using the webpack template and **not the roll up template.
+From the Official repo.
+Notice i am using the webpack template and **not the roll up template**.
 ```
 npx degit sveltejs/template-webpack svelte-app
 cd svelte-app